 It is unlawful to burn without a Fire Permit and you may be fined as per the County’s Fire Bylaw.
 It is also unlawful to set off Fireworks without a Fireworks Permit and you may be fined per the County’s Fireworks Bylaw.

 Fire and Fireworks Permits are FREE, so your cooperation is greatly appreciated.
 Residents interested in obtaining Forest & Prairie (Wildfire) Insurance should contact their insurance agent, as a number of insurance companies and brokers offer this type of insurance coverage as an add-on to existing farm/house policies.

-To obtain a Fire or Fireworks Permit, please contact the Fire Guardian in your Division, listed below, or call the County Office at 780-785-3411 or Toll Free at 1-866-880-5722.
 We encourage you to work with the Fire Guardian for pre-planning of your burning, such as pile sizes, location of piles, weather concerns, and necessary equipment to have on hand.
 NOTE: Fire Guardians will respond within 24 hours to make arrangement for issuing a Fire Permit, so please plan your burning with this in mind.